daisyfbk/k8ntext/etc/README.md

 # README

-This folder contains files that are unused, just to avoid deleting them.
+This folder contains additional scripts used as helpers during the project development.